jackransomlovell/azure-acquire/README.md

 `session-name`: This field can be an indicator of the date, cohort, experimental condition and/or environment type.
 `subject-name`: This field can be an indicator of the rodent strain, sex, age and/or additional identifiers.
 The subject name should uniquely identify each mouse.
 `recording-length`: The length of the recording time.
-Default is 30 mins if this option is not specified.
+The default is 30 mins if this option is not specified.
 Alternatively, the option could be specified using `-t 20`.
 `serial-number`: The device the session records from.
 The device serial number could be found using `k4aviewer`.

+# License
+MoSeq is freely available for academic use under a license provided by Harvard University.
+Please refer to the license file for details.
+If you are interested in using MoSeq for commercial purposes please contact Bob Datta directly at srdatta@hms.harvard.edu, who will put you in touch with the appropriate people in the Harvard Technology Transfer office.